mamisaki/TractoFlowProc/README.md

 Seed names for each index value can be provided with a csv file of the same name with the suffix '.csv'.
 For example, the name file for the 'SeedROI.nii.gz' is 'SeedROI.csv'.
 The csv file must be located in the same directory as the mask image file.

-A sample seed ROI image and its name file are provided as SeedROI.nii.gz and SeedROI.csv in this repository (i.e., ~/TractflowProc/).
+A sample seed ROI image and its name file are provided as SeedROI.nii.gz and SeedROI.csv in this repository (i.e., ~/TractoFlowProc/).
 This file defines the centromedial amygdala (CMA), basolateral amygdala (BLA), superficial amygdala (SFA), and nucleus accumbens (NACC) regions bilaterally.

 #### Usage
 run_PROBTRACKX.py [-h] [--gpu] --seed_template SEED_TEMPLATE [--overwrite] FDT_folder
 e.g,
-To run the commands below, you need to prepare the SeedROI.nii.gz file in ~/TractFlow_workspace.
+To run the commands below, you need to prepare the SeedROI.nii.gz file in ~/TractoFlow_workspace.
 The csv file containing the ROI names must be placed in the same directory as the mask image file.
 ```
-conda activate tractflow
+conda activate tractoflow
-cd ~/TractFlowProc
+cd ~/TractoFlowProc
-nohup ./run_PROBTACKX.py --gpu --seed_template ~/TractFlow_workspace/SeedROI.nii.gz ~/TractFlow_workspace/FDT > nohup_probtrackx.out &
+nohup ./run_PROBTACKX.py --gpu --seed_template ~/TractoFlow_workspace/SeedROI.nii.gz ~/TractoFlow_workspace/FDT > nohup_probtrackx.out &
 ```

 ## 6. Collecting result files into a single folder